THE SCIENCE BEHIND THE NOMO NAUSEA BAND

 GASTROINTESTINAL (IBS & CELIAC DISEASE)

 Myrna E. Mamaril, Pamela E. Windle, and Joseph F. Burkard.
 Prevention and Management of Postoperative Nausea and Vomiting: A Look at Complementary Techniques.
 American Society of PeriAnesthesia Nurses.
 2006, pp.404-410

-Conclusion: A total of 76% of the patients receiving peppermint oil aromatherapy reported changes in the severity of gastrointestinal symptoms compared with 19% receiving placebo.
+Conclusion: A total of 76% of the patients receiving soothing cool peppermint scent reported changes in the severity of gastrointestinal symptoms compared with 19% receiving placebo.
 Peppermint relaxes GI smooth muscle by reducing cellular calcium influx in the intestines.
 Menthol also stimulates bile flow, and reduces the tone in the esophageal sphincter.

 Peppermint.
 EBSCO Publishing.
 2011.
 Pp1-5